 The Maine Township District 207 Board of Education, upon the recommendation of the superintendent and the Community Task Force, adopted a resolution at the August 6, 2018 meeting to place a $195 million bond issue on the ballot for the November 6, 2018 election.
-The district has developed an overview flyer to share information about the referendum.
+According to the Cook County Clerk’s Office, the question was approved by voters with 27,671 (60.96%) yes votes and 17,718 (39.04%) no votes.
+A simple majority was needed for approval.
+The district developed an overview flyer during the informational campaign to share information about the referendum.
+In addition to the $195 million from the bond issue, the district has allocated $45.7 million from reserve funds (savings) to the project.

 - Improve safety and security by constructing new front entrances at each high school with secure vestibules to prevent visitors from entering the buildings before being cleared by school personnel.